-As at December 31, 2022, the Continental Group had liquidity reserves totaling $\[\in \]$ 7,561.5 million (PY: $\[\in \]$ 7,149.4 million), consisting of cash and cash equivalents of $\[\in \]$ 2,988.0 million (PY: $\[\in \]$ 2,269.1 million) and committed, unutilized credit lines of $\[\in \]$ 4,573.5 million (PY: $\[\in \]$ 4,880.3 million).
+As at December 31, 2022, the Continental Group had liquidity reserves totaling \in 7,561.5 million (PY: \in 7,149.4 million), consisting of cash and cash equivalents of \in 2,988.0 million (PY: \in 2,269.1 million) and committed, unutilized credit lines of \in 4,573.5 million (PY: \in 4,880.3 million).

-The restrictions that may impact the availability of capital are also understood to comprise all existing restrictions on the cash and cash equivalents.
-In the Continental Group, the aforementioned cash and cash equivalents are restricted with regard to pledged amounts and balances in countries with foreign-exchange restrictions or other barriers to accessing liquidity.
+The restrictions that may impact the availability of capital are also understood to comprise all existing restrictions on the cash and cash and cash equivalents are restricted with regard to pledged amounts and balances in countries with foreign-exchange restrictions or other barriers to accessing liquidity.
 The assessment of any restrictions related to cash and cash equivalents is made on each respective reporting date.
 Taxes to be paid on the transfer of cash assets from one country to another are not usually considered to represent a restriction on cash and cash equivalents.
 As at December 31, 2022, unrestricted cash and cash equivalents totaled €2,441.3 million (PY: €1,998.2 million).